Economic Diplomacy

 2. National Contact Points (NCPs)

 - (1) The 2000 Edition provides for the establishment in each country of national contact points (NCPs), which are intended to promote the widespread use of the Guidelines, respond to inquiries about the Guidelines, and support the resolution of specific instances.
-The Japanese NCP is composed of the Ministry of Foreign Affairs, the Ministry of Health, Labour and Welfare, and the Ministry of Economy, Trade and Industry.
-The 2011 Edition has enhanced the function of the NCP to support the resolution of specific instances.
-The NCPs of the countries meet at the OECD annually and report their activities to the OECD Investment Committee.
+The 2011 Edition has enhanced the function of the NCP to assist the resolution of specific instances.
+The update in 2023 strengthened provisons in order to ensure the effectiveness of NCPs.
+The NCPs meet regularly at the OECD and report their activities to the OECD Investment Committee.

 [Contact information]: OECD Division, Economic Affairs Bureau, Ministry of Foreign Affairs